TinfoilHat0/Defending-Against-Backdoors-with-Robust-Learning-Rate/README.md

 It has been tested with PyTorch 1.9.0.

 To use the code, first get [the datasets](https://utdallas.box.com/s/vjrcfd95oc5trln5byuv92ejq300b373), and unzip them under the root folder.
 You can see some example usage in ```src/runner.sh``` and use this script to run your own experiments.
-For example, the first lane says:
+For example, the first line says:

 ```bash
 python federated.py --data=fmnist --local_ep=2 --bs=256 --num_agents=10 --rounds=200